-The Department of Endoscopy at the Kobe University in Japan analyzed the hemostatic ability of the hemostats during gastric endoscopic submucosal dissection (ESD) treatment.
+The Department of Endoscopy at Kobe University in Japan analyzed the hemostatic ability of the hemostats during gastric endoscopic submucosal dissection (ESD) treatment.
 The result shows that hemostatic forceps effectively reduce the hemostatic time with no increase in adverse events.
 Hemostasis is one of the challenging aspects of many surgical procedures.

 Surgeons use various types of hemostatic tools to control blood flow in order to perform a successful surgery.
 Let’s go over the various types of hemostats that are used during surgical procedures.